 In many countries, you also have the right to file a complaint with the relevant data protection authority if you have concerns about how we process your data.

-These rights depend on the applicable data protection legislation and may be either more limited or more comprehensive.
+These rights depend on the Data Protection Law and may be either more limited or more comprehensive.

 - Is your data safe with us?

 We use suitable technical and organisational security measures to protect your personal data stored with us against manipulation, partial or complete loss and against unauthorised access by third parties.
-Our security measures are continuously improved in line with technological developments.
+Our security measures are continuously improved in line with technological developments and in compliance with Data Protection Law.

 You should always treat your access data confidentially and close the browser window when you have finished communicating with us, especially if you share your computer, tablet or smartphone with others.

 We also care about data protection internally.
-Our employees and the service providers are contractually obliged to ensure confidentiality of personal data and compliance with applicable data protection laws.
+Our employees and the service providers are contractually obliged to ensure confidentiality of personal data and compliance with Data Protection Law.

 - Can you complain about us?